dtklinh/Comprehensive_microbiome_PDAC_survey/Manuscript/Manuscript.md

 #### Using technical replica for the assessment

 In this subsection, we further validated these decontamination methods using technical replicas of above PDAC samples.
 We selected 10 PDAC fresh frozen samples with highest read count from the above study, re-sequenced them again, also with 16S sequencing.
 Our assumption is that, without contaminants, the clean microbial profiles of technical replicas in the same sample should be smaller than the one affected by contaminants.
-Here we applied Aichiton distance and using paired Wilcox test to determine the significant differences.
+Here we applied Aichiton distance using paired Wilcox test to determine the significant differences.
 As shown in the figure **XXX**, Nj method yields smallest distance.

+Furthermore, we investigated the consistency among decontamination (and raw data) between two replicas.
+With the same assumption mentioned before, we expect the bacterial profile between these two replica remain close.
+To measure the consistency, we calculated the fraction between number taxa overlap and total taxa between replicas.
+In the ideal case, this fraction should be closed to one.
+Below at Table **XXX** is the results, which shows Nj method achieved highest value.
+Similar observation regarding to rare taxa removal or in genus rank level gave the same results (in supplementary).

 ### Intratumoral Bacterial Profile of PDAC Fresh Frozen Samples

+We applied those decontamination strategies and investigate intratumoral bacteria of PDAC samples.
+As the bar plot in Figure **XXX**, we notice that original data are heavily contaminated by such as Sphingomonas in the first replica and Caldibacilus in the second replica.

 ## Discussion